BozhidarPetrov/fancy-cars-angular-app/fancy-cars/README.md

 The Login, Register and Add New Car forms are HTML ones.
 The Edit Car form is a Reactive one - for practicing both types.
 The HTML version of it (.html and .ts files) are kept - for comparison.

+IMPORTANT - if you are having back-end connectivity issues - the connectionString in the database.js file needs to be changed from mongodb://localhost:27017/${dbName} to mongodb://127.0.0.1:27017/${dbName} !